Danaozhong/cpp-qgis-plugin-example/README.md

 ## Testing

+### macOS
+Copy the generated `libhelloworld.so` to `/Applications/QGIS/Contents/PlugIns/qgis/`.

+If QGIS crashes during startup, you may have that the libraries used to build the plugin differ from the libraries used to build QGIS.
+Refer to above workarounds in the Prerequisites section.

+### Windows
 The build process should generate a `helloworldplugin.dll` or `libhelloworldplugin.so`.
 Copy it into `<OSGeo4W_Dir>\apps\qgis\plugins`.

 You can also download the [CI build artifacts](https://github.com/Danaozhong/cpp-simple-qgis-plugin/actions).
 Click on the link, open the latest run, and download the zip file from the GitHub Action: